wkdang/saphanaonazure/README.md

 Installation media for SAP should be downloaded and place in the SapBits folder.
 This location will be automatically be uploaded to Azure Storage upon deployment.

 ## Deploy the Solution
-The solution must be run from PowerShell on Windows that is logged into Azure.
-It assumes you have logged in and selected the subscription to which you would like to deploy to.
+The solution must be run from PowerShell on Windows that is logged into Azure. *The Powershell script takes advantage of some PowerShell functions that are not available in the cross-platform PowerShell yet.* It assumes you have logged in and selected the subscription to which you would like to deploy to.
 If this is not the case run `Login-AzureRmAccount` to get logged in.
 Once logged in, the current subscription should be displayed.
 If a different subscription is necessary, run `Get-AzureRmSubscription` to list the subscriptions and then `Select-AzureRmSubscription -SubscriptionName "YOURSUBNAME"` to select the subscription where the solution is to be deployed.

 The ARM template should be deployed using the `Deploy-AzureResourceGroup.ps1` file.
 The solution uses the `azuredeploy.parameters.json` file to set the deployment parameters like Resource Group name, location, and VM size.
 The solution can be deployed in any location with the available sku. **We will be adding additional SKUs that will drive the available deployment locations.** For more information on Sku availability can be found on the [Azure website](https://azure.microsoft.com/en-us/pricing/details/cloud-services/).

 ```powershell
 ./Deploy-AzureResourceGroup.ps1 -UploadArtifacts
 ```

+If the files are already uploaded to the staging directory, running the `./Deploy-AzureResourceGroup.ps1` with no switch will skip the upload process.

+## Desired State Configuraiton
+This installation takes advantage of [Azure Automation Desired State Configuration](https://azure.microsoft.com/en-us/blog/what-why-how-azure-automation-desired-state-configuration/) to manage the configuration and installation of HANA.

 ## Troubleshooting

 ## Code of Conduct